pantor/ros-control-center/README.md

 # ROS Control Center

 The control center is a universal tool for all ROS robots.
+It runs in the browser using a websocket connection with the robot.

 ![screenshot](https://raw.githubusercontent.com/gaug-cns/ros-control-center/master/images/screenshot.png)